-The HGI Subscription Agreement also provides that we will issue additional shares (the "HGI Additional Shares") of our Class A Common Stock to HGI in the event that the volume weighted average price of our Class A Common Stock is less than \$1.26 during the three trading days commencing on the first trading day after (i) we file the Subscribed Shares Registration Statement (the "Registration Date"), (ii) the three-month anniversary of the Registration Date, (iii) the six-month anniversary of the Registration Date ("Measurement Periods" and each "Measurement Period") upon HGI's election to receive such additional shares, HGI may use all or a portion of each Subscribed Shares to receive further Additional Shares, and leave the remaining half of the Subscribed Shares available to utilize in connection with the remaining Measurement Periods.
+The HGI Subscription Agreement also provides that we will issue additional shares (the "HGI Additional Shares") of our Class A Common Stock to HGI in the event that the volume weighted average price of our Class A Common Stock is less than \$1.26 during the three trading days commencing on the first trading day after (i) we file the Subscribed Shares Registration Statement (the "Registration Date"), (ii) the three-month anniversary of the Registration Date, (iii) the sixmonth anniversary of the Registration Date, or (iv) the nine-month anniversary of the Registration Date ("Measurement Periods" and each "Measurement Period") upon HGI's election to receive such additional shares, HGI may use all or a portion of each Subscribed Share once to determine the amount of any issuance of Additional Shares in connection with the Measurement Periods such that HGI may utilize, for example, half of the Subscribed Shares to receive further Additional Shares, and leave the remaining half of the Subscribed Shares available to utilize in connection with the remaining Measurement Periods.
 HGI must elect to receive HGI Additional Shares for one Measurement Period, or the right lapses or is superseded by the next measurement period.